PWAAAA/temporal_privileges/README.md

 Before use, the model requires libraries: os, numpy, pandas, and sklearn, with these libraries needing to be run in a virtual environment for sklearn.
 Create the virtual environment by navigating to the intended parent folder such as: "cd desktop/temporalResearchProj", and then run "python -m venv sklearn-env".
 Afterwards, run sklearn-env\Scripts\activate and "pip install numpy pandas matplotlib scikit-learn".

-Next, your IDE python compiler must use that of the virtual environment's.
+Next, your IDE (preferably VSC) python compiler must use that of the virtual environment's.
 In VSC, this can be changed by typing ">python: select interpreter" in the top search bar.
-From here, ensure the RF python script and its accompanying kronodroid and privilege lifecycle datasets are all in the same folder, and run the kronoRF python script.
+From here, ensure the kronoRF python script and its accompanying kronodroid and privilege lifecycle datasets are all in the same folder, and run the kronoRF python script.

 A, B, C models are produced, that test static variables exclusively, temporal variables exclusively, and both, respectively.